genieacs/genieacs/docs/api-reference.rst

 *device_id*: The ID of the device.

-*connection_request*: Indicates that a connection request will be triggered to execute the tasks immediatly.
+*connection_request*: Indicates that a connection request will be triggered to execute the tasks immediately.
 Otherwise, the tasks will be queued and be processed at the next inform.

 The response body is the task object as it is inserted in the database.
 The